 Then there is the leg extension, this is not a squat but it is worth mentioning.
 This isolates the quadriceps and should be included in your leg workouts, it should be performed last.
 I will push myself with this one and do drop sets till my legs are rubber.

-This exercise is not a squat, however it produces good growth and cuts in the quadriceps when used with the squat.
+This exercise is not a squat but still produces good growth and cuts in the quadriceps.
 I always finish my workout with this, on some days I go heavy with it and other days I go lighter for cuts.
-I use it as a finisher, because it gives me a good pump after the squats and is safe to go until failure with because it is performed on a seated cable machine.
+I use it as a finishing exercise because it gives me a good pump after and is safe to go until failure with because it is performed on a seated cable machine.

 Do You Work Your legs?